Ipgnosis/ipgnosis.github.io/README.md

 **This project is a work in progress: see current status in the repo linked above.**

 This project was inspired by [Google's AlphaZero](https://deepmind.com/blog/article/alphazero-shedding-new-light-grand-games-chess-shogi-and-go).
-However, AlphaZero's learning process is opaque, and this doesn't expand my knowlege of how software can learn the problem space.
+However, AlphaZero's learning process is opaque, and this doesn't expand my knowlege of how software can learn a problem space.
 This project is a process through which a human can understand the way that computers learn from first principles.

-### Sidebar:
+### Preamble:
 Humans don't learn games such as Tic Tac Toe, Chess or Go by doing any of the following:

 1. Exhaustively studying rules, strategies and tactics